Instagram’s “Your Algorithm”: Guide for Creators

 How to See “Your Algorithm” on Instagram?

-1. Head over to your Reels feed.
+1. Head over to your Reels feed or Explore page, or main feed.

 2. On the top right, you’ll see a slider icon with two hearts.